richardreiter/the-fast-supper/README.md

 # The Fast Supper

-[The Fast Supper](https://github.com/richardreiter/the-fast-supper) is a blog website dedicated to provide more information regarding fasting and its health benefits.
+[The Fast Supper](https://github.com/richardreiter/the-fast-supper) is a blog website dedicated to providing more information regarding fasting and its health benefits.

-The website is targeted at people who are curious about fasting, so these like-minded people can learn more about it, and engage, commenting on the blog posts.
+The website is targeted at people who are curious about fasting, so these like-minded people can learn more about the subject, and engage with each other by commenting on the blog posts.

 ![Responsive The Fast Supper](media/images/tfs-responsiveness.png)